-There are certainly pros and cons to owning a credit card, and if you’re a solo provider running your own show, it’s important to consider both sides before making your decision.
+There are certainly pros and cons to owning a small business credit card, and if you’re a sole proprietor running your own show, it’s important to consider both sides before making your decision.

 In this article:

-- Business Credit Card — Yea or Nay?
+- Business Credit Card for Sole Proprietors — Yea or Nay?

 - What You Need to Apply for a Business Credit Card

 - Bonus: Best Small Business Credit Cards for Sole Proprietors